itsSRG/itsSRG/README.md

 ## 🎨 Project Vedana - Sentiment to Image

-An experimental project exploring the fascinating concept of translating emotional sentiments from text into visual imagery.
+An experimental project exploring the concept of translating emotional sentiments from text into visual imagery.

 ### 🎥 Project Showcase